Dasharo/docs/docs/unified-test-documentation/dasharo-performance/400-coreboot-boot-measure.md

 The output of the command should contain the information about duration of all boot stages.

-## CBMEM003.001 coreboot booting time measure after system reboot (Ubuntu 22.04)
+## CBMEM003.001 coreboot booting time measure after system reboot (Ubuntu)

 **Test description**